OSUDSL/pydre/docs/explanation/rois.md

 # Time ROI
 Time ROIs are used to define groups of data according to given time ranges.
 Any of the three time data columns can be
 used: DatTime, SimTime, or MediaTime.
 If no column name is given, then DatTime is used by default.

+## General Time ROIS
-The Time ROI file `.csv` is formatted as below:
+The time ROI file `.csv` is formatted as below:

 | ROI          | time_start     | time_end     |
 |--------------|----------------|--------------|